KoKoLates/QT_learning/note/Basic/Event.md

 ## Reimplementing QObject : : event ( )
-Ones could use that method by subclassing your class of interset but instead of implementing specific event handlers, just impliement the `QObject::event()` override.
+Ones could use that method by subclassing your class of interest but instead of implementing specific event handlers, just impliement the `QObject::event()` override.
 This allows all events to pass through your override and you can decide which ones to handle and which ones to channel up the event propagation chain.
 ```cpp
 class Button : public QPushButton
 {